natan-barel/ecs-terraform-pokemon-states/README.md

 ```
 #### Stage 3: ECS-Fargate

-Finally, deploy the application on ECS Fargate.
+Finally, the application will be deployed on ECS Fargate.
 Run the following commands:
 ```bash
 cd infrastructure/ecs-fargate
 terraform init